Bylaws of the North-West Lacrosse Club, Inc.

 North West Lacrosse Club will not maintain members or membership.

 ARTICLE THREE: OFFICERS AND BOARD

-Executive Director - The Executive Director will be the Varsity Head Coach, and appointed by the Executive Board.
+Executive Director - The Executive Director will be appointed by the Executive Board.
 The Executive Director will only have a vote in the case of a tie.

 President – Will be one of the elected Vice Presidents selected by the executive board for a term of one year.
 The selected president will act as the board chair.
 The President has full voting authority on the Executive Board for any Club matter.